 Facial Implants

-What Are Facial Implants?
+What are Facial Implants?

 Facial implants are specially formed solid materials compatible with human tissues, designed to enhance or augment the physical structure of your face.